guillaume55/binary_watch/README.md

 You can provide directly file to JLCPCB
 I have chosen one side assembly (microcontroler side) to reduce cost I hand soldered leds, it can be cleaner but it's a fair job.
 You can train on another PCB because leds are very small.
 You should use a good quality precision iron, a standard size will make the job too hard and the looks terrible

+## Known issue
+After programming, the watch sleeps at 7.28mA.
+No idea why, but the problem disappear after restart

 ## Possible improvements
 * Don't use arduino framework, there is room to improve consumption by reducing clock speed for example